-On July 3rd NPT will be moving to a new frequency, as required by law by the Federal Communications Commission.
+On August 3rd, NPT completed our move to a new frequency, as required by law by the Federal Communications Commission.

 Our viewers who use an antenna will need to rescan to continue to receive their favorite PBS & NPT programming, but don't worry – it's easy.
 It’s the same scan that you did when you set up your TV or converter box for the first time.
 Our channel numbers will not change.